ashutosh-utsav/voicebot-for-therapy/README.md

 - Python 3.8 or higher
 - An active ElevenLabs account with an API Key and a created Conversational AI Agent.
+- Create a .env file and store your api key there

 ### 1. Clone the Repository